ApusDT/sound_unmixing/README.md

 # Command Line
-In order to separate input data, the following command can be used : `python unmix.py P input1.wav input2.wav ...` with P an integer that is the number of people speaking simultaneously.
+In order to separate input data, the following command can be used : `python unmix.py P input1.wav input2.wav ...` with P an integer that is the number of people speaking simultaneously, the number of components.
 The script outputs P files.